-You will get low resolution copies of all photos you are in so that you can see how you are doing as a model – the good and the bad.
-Plus you get low resolution and high resolution copies of all post processed photos.
+You will get low resolution copies of all photos you are in so that you can see how you are doing - the good, the bad, and the ugly.
+Plus you get low resolution and high resolution copies of all post processed photos .

-Depending on the magnitude of the shoot I may have wardrobe, make-up, hair styling and locations all provided to you for free.
+Depending on the magnitude of the shoot I may have wardrobe, make-up, and/or hair styling provided to you for free.

 Questions you may have:

 Do I have to sign a model release?

 Yes you do.
 You can download a copy of my current model release from this link: http://204EastSouth.com/pdf/model-release.pdf